-They want to know how it’s possible to make money with a calm, simple, and easy approach.
+They want to know how it’s possible to make money with a calm, simple and easy approach.

-Most importantly, they want to know how to succeed in brutal markets like we’ve seen recently.
+Most importantly, they want to know how to succeed in brutal markets like the ones we’ve seen recently.

 And the answer, in a nutshell, is the 5-Stock Method.